BetV3/fndDocs/docs/registration/register-device.md

 ### 7.1.
 Basic Run

-If your environment is properly set up, you can start the agent in debug mode by running:
+If your environment is properly set up, you can start the agent by running:

 ```bash
 ./CsmpAgentLib_sample -d